6c65726f79/Transmissionic/README.md

 ```

 If you want to contribute and pull your changes to this project, please work on the `dev` branch as it contains all the latest changes.

-# Translation

-You can help with the translation by joining the project on [POEditor](https://poeditor.com/join/project?hash=sbVnI9eo3d).
-If your language is not availaible, feel free to add it.

-Available languages:
-- English
-- French
-- Russian (Alek Depler)
-- Spanish (Zenón Monge)

-Thanks to all contributors.

 # TODO